 Now the powder is sticking to the sticker surface, and you can archive the print on the profile card.
 If you used a lot of powder, you can remove the impression a second time with a new sticker.

-- 3. Wash off an empty glass bottle with soap, and then dry the outside without touching it.
+3. Wash off an empty glass bottle with soap, and then dry the outside without touching it.
 Press a few fingers onto the glass and immediately inspect the location with the magnifying lens.
 You will see that the pattern has imprinted itself on the glass.
+But this kind of print fades quickly and is hardly recognizable after just a few seconds.

-You can collect and save these fingerprints using the fingerprint powder and stickers. - 4.
-Compare the fingerprints collected using fingerprint powder and stickers against the ink pad fingerprints on your profile card.
+4. Compare the fingerprints saved with special powder and tape against the ink pad prints on your file card.
 Now, whenever you find a suspicious fingerprint, you can immediately determine if it is your own.

-What footprints and tire tracks reveal ...
+What footprints and tire prints reveal...

 It takes a lot of practice to be able to read tracks skillfully.
-Whenever possible, you should take advantage of the opportunity to study tracks in soft ground.
-You should also try out different gaits: running, hopping, pacing, limping, creeping.
+Whenever possible, vou should take advantage of the opportunity to study tracks in soft ground.
+You should also try out different gaits: runnina, hoppina, pacing, limping, creeping.
 Compare the different kinds of tracks that result.
 Also inspect the tracks made by bicycles and cars.
 Finally, you should also learn how to distinguish the most common animal tracks.